SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 long run.
 If we do not spend time organizing our code, we may end up with a mess of code that is hard to understand or maintain

-!!! quote "Big ball of Mud"
+!!! quote "Big Ball of Mud"
     *A Big Ball of Mud is a haphazardly structured, sprawling, sloppy, duct-tape-and-baling-wire, spaghetti-code* *jungle.
 These systems show unmistakable signs of unregulated growth, and repeated, expedient repair.
 Information* *is shared promiscuously among distant elements of the system, often to the point where nearly all the important*